hushendian/McImage/README.md

 ### Update Log

 > The user use v0.0.2 update plugin need update your mctools dir together.
-- 1.5.1 : Fix windows support
-- 1.5.0 : Update gradle plugin to 3.5.0 , change the get android resources way，fix not support abbreviation（such as assembleDebug use aD) bug.
-- 1.4.0 : Feature, Support for selecting different optimization types，"ConvertWebp" or "Compress" can be chosen.Default "Compress".
-"CompressWebp" is a better compression ratio but it don't support api < 18
+- 1.4.0 : Featrue, Support for selecting different optimization types，"ConvertWebp" or "Compress" can be chosen.Default "WebpConvert" be Choosen because it has a better compression ratio.
-- 1.3.0 : Feature, Support multi-thread processing
+- 1.3.0 : Featrue, Support multi-thread processing
 - 1.2.0 : Feature, get compress command from system environment prior to local file
 - 1.0.1 : Bug fix, fix maxSize float error
 - 1.0.0 : Support AAPT2 , now don't need to close aapt2 with "android.enableAapt2=false", you can delete this line in gradle.properties.
 - 0.1.4 : Bug fix, add the white list feature, add the img width and height check feature.
 - 0.1.2 : Bug fix(Fix the problem that check image size not work)
 - 0.1.1 : Bug fix(Fix the problem not work for module and fix the problem of enableWhenDebug not work)
-- 0.0.4 : Add auto choose system future.Remove webpQuality config (Set inappropriate will result the img lossless)
+- 0.0.4 : Add auto choose system future.Remove webpQualitu config (Set inappropriate will result the img lossless)
 - 0.0.3 : Add webp !
 It will auto convert your png (without alpha in min API < 18 and not work in min API < 14) and jpg to webp if it will become more small.
 - 0.0.2 : Improve the log.